Dark pattern: Misdirection

 Common in software installers, misdirection presents the user with a button in the fashion of a typical continuation button.
 A dark pattern would show a prominent "I accept these terms" button asking the user to accept the terms of a program unrelated to the one they are trying to install.
 Since the user typically will accept the terms by force of habit, the unrelated program can subsequently be installed.
 The installer's authors do this because the authors of the unrelated program pay for each installation that they procure.
 The alternative route in the installer, allowing the user to skip installing the unrelated program, is much less prominently displayed, or seems counter-intuitive (such as declining the terms of service).

-Confusing wording may be also used to trick users into formally accepting an option which they believe has the opposite meaning.
+Confusing wording may also be used to trick users into formally accepting an option which they believe has the opposite meaning.
 For example a personal data processing consent button using a double-negative such as "don't not sell my personal information".